 While most drivers on the CitizenShipper website transport pets by car, a rising number of flight crew personnel and regular fliers are bidding on long-distance pet delivery jobs.
 As they like to call themselves, these “flight nannies” are making good money by flying pets to their destinations.

 If an opportunity to earn an extra $12,000 per month sounds too good to be true, you haven’t heard about how lucrative puppy nanny jobs can be.
 If you enjoy flying and spending time with animals, read on to learn about our community of flight nannies.

 Every day, thousands of people welcome a new member of their family — often a puppy or a kitten.
 But breeders can be separated from buyers by hundreds or thousands of miles.
 So they need reliable transporters able to fly the pet out to their new home quickly and safely.

 As a flight nanny — also known as air nannies, your job is to meet the breeder at an airport and take charge of the pet they’re looking to transport.
-You fly the furball over, right next to you in the cabin.
+You fly the furball, right next to you in the cabin.
 The new owners welcome you at the Arrivals terminal, and you make the delivery.
 Simple enough, right?

 But keep in mind that becoming a flight nanny for pets isn’t just a tremendous source of supplemental income.
 It’s also a huge responsibility, best handled by genuine animal lovers.
 Each animal you fly over is someone’s precious pet, a living thing with its own needs and wants.

 Working as a flight nanny is unlike any other job in transport — it’s not about moving crates.
 Instead, it’s about providing safety, speed and reliability, connecting to the animals and their owners on a human level.
 And that, of course, is why it pays so well!

 Airline Fees vs. Flight Nanny Fees